-Until you receive a satisfactory car price make sure you take the value of your trade-in out of the negotiation process.
-If a salesman asks you about a trade-in before you've settled on a price, simply tell him:
+If a salesman asks you about your trade-in before you've agreed to a price, simply tell him:

 "I haven't decided whether I'll be trading-in or not and would prefer not to discuss it until after we've settled on a price for my new car."